-Snazzy Title
+The Persistent Questions of a Calling and Career:

+Mentoring as Innovation and Collaboration: Insights from the Across the Academic Career

 Abstract

-This proposed Professional Development Symposium, designed for faculty from all career stages, Junior through Emeritus, will discuss the How, and Why of Mentoring.
-Mentoring is a neglected topic role that is seldom, if ever, part of a PhD program or faculty orientation program.
-This is ironic given that mentoring of students, at any point of their education (as well as peers and others), is a basic form of teaching, and is often one the most fulfilling activities of being a faculty member.
-Junior faculty are generally new mentoring both as a mentee and or mentor.
+This proposed Professional Development Symposium, designed for faculty from all career stages, junior through emeritus, will discuss the “How, and Why?” of mentoring.
+Mentoring is a neglected topic role that is seldom, if ever, part of PhD studies or a faculty orientation program.
+This is ironic given that mentoring of students, at any point of their education, as well as peers and others, is a basic form of teaching, and is often one the most fulfilling activities of being a faculty member.
+Junior faculty are generally new to mentoring both as a mentee and or mentor.

-Keywords: Mentoring, Junior Faculty, Professional Development Symposium, Others…
+Keywords: Mentoring, Junior Faculty, Professional Development Symposium

-Introduction: Why mentoring matters at all phases of the academic career.

 Format Panel Discussion

-Participants:
+Participants

 James Flynn, Clinical Professor of Management, Kelley School of Business, Indiana University.
 Co-coordinator